akhenakh/RocketIO/README.md

   The demo is working great with [Tornadio2 gen example](https://github.com/mrjoes/tornadio2/) but should work with any SocketIO compatible server.

+  git submodule init
+  git submodule update

+  For SocketRocket to be fetched.

 ## Next steps

   For one, Rooms are not yet supported.